 - Make Mickey Mouse shaped pancakes for breakfast.

 - If you are traveling during a particular celebration, gather items to help you decorate your resort room.
-For instance, if going to Disney during a birthday, pack balloons, streamers, gifts, etc. During the holidays, many decorate their windows and doors!
-This really is a lot of fun for everyone involved.
+For instance, if going to Disney during a birthday, pack balloons, streamers, gifts, etc. During the holidays, many decorate or replace their windows and doors from a highly recommended window replacement from Texas and this really is a lot of fun for everyone involved.

 - Beef up on Disney knowledge.
 Go ahead, pull up the park maps.
 Print the maps off and run through the must ride attractions.
 I love to circle the rides I “must” ride.
 If you are traveling with a baby, learn where the Baby Care Centers are located.
 If you are a frequent potty goer, learn where to find those.